charles-uno/charles-uno.github.io/_drafts/2017-05-25-cycling-amonkhet-draft.md

 title: "Stirring the Sands"
 image: "/assets/images/placeholder-05-thumb.png"
 description: "How many lands should you play when drafting *Magic: the Gathering* Amonkhet?"
-keywords: magic the gathering, booster draft, game design, games
+keywords: magic the gathering, mtg, booster draft, game design, games, math, combinatorics
 ---

 In Amonkhet draft, the fastest decks are wildly aggressive.
 Slower decks have access to powerful synergies -- embalm, -1/-1 counters, and trial/cartouche shenanigans all offer viable lategame plans that don't rely on opening a bomb rare.
 The unusually-broad format, combined with the return of cycling, has prompted many to move away from the 17-land conventional wisdom for a draft deck.
 There are [rumblings](https://www.channelfireball.com/articles/how-to-draft-gb-counters-in-amonkhet/) of people running land counts as low as 14.